OCO Accessibility Report

 Rapid Repeated Pressing Optional: Quick, repeated button pressing (more than 2 times a second) is not required, can be skipped or switched to holding a button to trigger a repeated action.

 No Simultaneous Buttons: Only one button or key required at a time, in addition to direction stick(s).

 Similar Games With More Accessibility Features for Controls

-If you want to play OCO, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play OCO, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-OCO has 6 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 6 accessibility features for Visual in OCO which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.